 Programs and Services

-The Health Professions Advising Office (HPAO) at the University of Mississippi is the only full-service office of its kind in the state of Mississippi.
-Our mission is to counsel all UM health professions students on available opportunities for a health care career and advise students toward a competitive application.
-We are highly active in building relationships with professional schools around the country and abroad.
-We actively pursue knowledge in order to present you with the most current information possible.
-We take your aspirations and help you to become the best!
+The Health Professions Advising Office (HPAO) at the University of Mississippi of Mississippi is the largest full-service health professions advising office in the southeastern conference (SEC).
+Our mission is to counsel UM health professions students on available opportunities for health care career, advise students towards a competitive application.
+We take your aspirations and help you to become to best candidate for professional school.

 Health professions sections of the university’s freshman orientation course.

 Our HPAO staff offer a specific health professions-themed section of the EDHE 105: First-Year Experience course taken by the vast majority of freshmen.
 This freshman orientation course is designed to ease the transition from high school to college, and provide a systematic way to connect with the university and resources.
 Our health professions-themed section also gives our students an introduction to the health professional pathways.